BENEFITS OF CNG

 The U.S. has an abundance of domestic natural gas.
 Inventory of natural gas in the U.S. is at record levels with estimates of more than a 100-year supply.
 This helps to keep natural gas prices stable.

 According to the American Gas Association (AGA), the U.S. transportation sector depends on petroleum based fuels such as gasoline and diesel for 94 percent of our nation’s fuel.
-The utilization of domestic energy sources like natural gas will reduce our dependence on foreign oil while providing a cleaner burning fuel, which will benefit our environment.
+The utilization of domestic energy sources like natural gas will reduce our dependence on foreign oil while helping to sustain a lower carbon future.

 Natural Gas Vehicles produce the fewest missions of all other fuels: